MarcusGrass/MarcusGrass.github.io/pages/projects/KbdSmp.md

 When I printed the core-id of the thread rendering to the `oled`-display, it was `0`.
 I wasn't actually using the extra core which would have core-id `1`.

-The assumption that: If I have two cores and I have two threads, the two threads should be running or at least be available to accept tasks almost 100% of the time, does not hold here.
+The assumption that:

+> If I have two cores and I have two threads, the two threads should be running or at least be available to accept tasks almost 100% of the time.

+does not hold here.
 It would hold up better on a regular OS like `Linux`, but on `Chibios` it's a bit more explicit.

 **Note:**